Tâi-uân Lô-má-jī Phing-im Hong-àn: Tones

 A hyphen links elements of a compound word.
 A double hyphen indicates that the following syllable has a neutral tone and therefore that the preceding syllable does not undergo tone sandhi.

 Computing

+The IETF language tags register nan-Latn-tailo for Tâi-lô text.

 Unicode codepoints

 The following are tone characters and their respective Unicode codepoints used in Tâi-lô.
 The tones used by Tâi-lô should use Combining Diacritical Marks instead of Spacing Modifier Letters used by bopomofo.
 As Tâi-lô is not encoded in Big5, the prevalent encoding used in Traditional Chinese, some Taiwanese Romanization System letters are not directly encoded in Unicode, instead should be typed using combining diacritical marks officially.

 Characters not directly encoded in Unicode requires premade glyphs in fonts in order for applications to correctly display the characters.

 Font support

 Fonts that currently support POJ includes: